DavidVentura/blog/blog/raw/disk/POST.md

 - [Linux](https://www.kernel.org/): Kernel
 - [mdadm](https://en.wikipedia.org/wiki/Mdadm): Software raid implementation

 Sadly, not all of these are hosted in a way that I can link to references in a stable way (mostly, released as tarballs).
-In those cases, I'm going to link to a GitHub mirror[^hosting].
+In those cases, I'm going to link to a third-party mirror[^hosting].

 [^hosting]: this post includes enough rabbit holes, I didn't want to _also_ go explore how to host these sources in a nice way.